A Cost-Minimizing Algorithm for School Choice: A cost-minimizing school choice mechanism

-\begin{proposition} The $\mathcal{HM}_i$, under complete information, is not always strategyproof. \end{proposition} \begin{proof} We show this by producing an example of a preference profile with which it is possible for a student to strategize in order to improve her outcome: Assume that four students submit the following \emph{truthful} preferences for four schools with one seat each:
+The proof involves a concrete construction of a a preference profile with which it is possible for a student to strategize in order to improve her outcome.
+Thus under complete information, the Index-Based Hungarian Mechanism is not always immune to strategic action.